bxdoan/bxdoan/README.md

 <div align="center">

-> Fear is not evil.
-It tells you what your weakness is.
-And once you know your weakness, you can become stronger as well as kinder.
+> When everything seems to be going against you, remember that the airplane takes off against the wind, not with it.

-> — Gildarts Clive —
+> — Henry Ford —

 </div>